API results

 Depending on the API call result can contain any type of content (string, number, array, object, etc.).

-An example of a numberic result (for example a user count):
+An example of a numeric result (for example a user count):

 {